Gordon Bowker (writer): George Orwell

 Bowker proposed a commemorative biography for George Orwell's centenary in 2003 but found that the acclaimed English writer DJ Taylor had already secured a contract scheduled for 2003.
-In 1997, Bowker launched his search for primary data on Orwell, whilst continuing to provide encouragement and support to Jan Gabrial's memoire of Lowry, which was published in 2000.
+In 1997, Bowker launched his search for primary data on Orwell, whilst continuing to provide encouragement and support to Jan Gabrial's memoir of Lowry, which was published in 2000.
 The list of Orwell's friends and family included most notably publisher David Astor and Orwell's adopted son Richard Blair, (Note: list included Orwell's nieces Jane Morgan and Lucy Dakin, as well as Henry Dakin, Douglas Moyle, Quentin Kopp, Dione Venables, Susan Watson, Diana Witherby, David Sylvester, Dr Kenneth Sinclair Loutit, Fay Evans, Janetta Parladé, Adrian Fierz) once again compiling a sizeable legacy of primary material, which he was able to compress into his biography George Orwell.
 Bowker was surprised at how much fresh material he was able to unearth, despite his admission that "The ground of Orwell's life has been well dug over in the past", allowing him to shed new light on Orwell's sometimes contradictory behaviour.

-Over the next few years, Bowker expanded his Orwell interests, promoting the re-publication of a book that revealed insights in to Orwell’s childhood (Eric & Us), and actively participating in the establishment of The Orwell Society, writing articles for The Orwell Foundation as well as Orwell Direct.
+Over the next few years, Bowker expanded his Orwell interests, promoting the republication of a book that revealed insights in to Orwell’s childhood (Eric & Us), and actively participating in the establishment of The Orwell Society, writing articles for The Orwell Foundation as well as Orwell Direct.

 James Joyce

 Bowker had long wanted to write about Joyce but had dismissed the idea because Ellmann's formidable biography could not be rivalled.
 (Note: Bowker wrote that he found Ellmann enormously impressive - describing him as "a quiet but charismatic figure".
-So when he when he prepared his biography on Malcolm Lowry, Ellmann seemed a good model to emulate) All his previous authors had been inspired in one way or another by Joyce, so Bowker began work before George Orwell had hit the shelves, travelling around Ireland, following Joyce's exile to Cosmopolitan Europe in Paris, Zurich, Trieste and London, attempting to tap into the flow of Joyce's consciousness amidst the wealth of scholarly distortions.
+So when he prepared his biography on Malcolm Lowry, Ellmann seemed a good model to emulate) All his previous authors had been inspired in one way or another by Joyce, so Bowker began work before George Orwell had hit the shelves, travelling around Ireland, following Joyce's exile to Cosmopolitan Europe in Paris, Zurich, Trieste and London, attempting to tap into the flow of Joyce's consciousness amidst the wealth of scholarly distortions.
 Sorting through the relics of Joyce's life for Bowker was like "sorting through the tangled wreckage of a deserted house - windows shattered, rooms in chaos, bits of broken furniture, smashed china, books and papers torn and scattered, smithereens of mirrors bouncing back flashes of fractured sunlight and fragmented images".
 But even amidst such chaos, Bowker managed to salvage enough to reconstruct an approximation to the man himself, publishing James Joyce: a New Biography in 2011, which was also considered controversial, attracting both supporters and detractors.